-Albania imports 80 % of its electricity demand due to severe drought28.
-August 2017. / SEE Energy News
+Albania imports 80 % of its electricity demand due to severe drought, SEE Energy News

 Albania is forced to meet up to 80 % of its electricity demand from import because it is highly dependent on production from hydropower plants and the severe drought has caused water levels to drop significantly.
 At the same time, electricity consumption has increased in the past two months due to heat wave.